Witch hazel

 In the 18th century, witch hazel was introduced to Europe, where it was quickly adopted by doctors and herbalists.
 It was used to treat a variety of ailments, including varicose veins, bruises, sunburn, and insect bites.

 Today, witch hazel is still widely used for its astringent, anti-inflammatory, and antiseptic properties.
-It can be found in various forms, including lotion, cream, gel, and compress.
+It is available in various forms, including lotion, cream, gel, and compress.

 Witch hazel is generally well tolerated, but it is important to use it with caution if you are pregnant or breastfeeding.
-Consult a doctor.
+Consult a doctor for advice.

-Also known as witch hazel, witch hazel is distinguished by its oval leaves and ribbon-like flowers that bloom in autumn.
+Also known as witch hazel, hamamelis is distinguished by its oval leaves and ribbon-shaped flowers that bloom in the fall.
 The main active compounds in witch hazel are tannins.
-These give witch hazel its astringent, anti-inflammatory, and antioxidant properties.
+They give witch hazel its astringent, anti-inflammatory, and antioxidant properties.
 In addition to tannins, witch hazel contains flavonoids, which contribute to its beneficial effects on blood circulation and skin.

-These compounds make witch hazel a prized ingredient in many cosmetic and medicinal products, particularly for treating skin conditions such as irritations, sunburn, and hemorrhoids.
+These compounds make witch hazel a popular ingredient in many cosmetic and medicinal products, particularly for treating skin conditions such as irritation, sunburn, and hemorrhoids.

-Witch hazel is renowned for its soothing and anti-inflammatory effects on the skin, helping to relieve skin irritations such as redness and itching.
+Witch hazel is known for itssoothingandanti-inflammatoryeffects on the skin, helping to relieve skin irritations such as redness and itching.

 Venous tonic

 • Heavy legs: Blood pooling in the legs can cause a feeling of heaviness and fatigue.
-Witch hazel can help improve blood circulation and reduce this feeling of heaviness.
+Witch hazel can help improve blood circulation and reduce the feeling of heaviness.

-• Varicose veins: Varicose veins are dilated and twisted veins.
+• Varicose veins: Varicose veins are enlarged, twisted veins.
 Witch hazel can help tone the veins and reduce the appearance of varicose veins.

-• Hemorrhoids: Hemorrhoids are swollen veins in the rectum or anus.
-Witch hazel may help relieve the symptoms of hemorrhoids, such as pain, irritation, and itching.
+• Hemorrhoids: Hemorrhoids are enlarged veins in the rectum or anus.
+Witch hazel may help relieve symptoms of hemorrhoids, such as pain, irritation, and itching.

 Soothing

 Witch hazel also has anti-inflammatory and soothing properties.
-This means it can help reduce inflammation and relieve skin irritations.
+This means it can help reduce inflammation and relieve skin irritation.
 Witch hazel can be used to relieve:

 • Sunburn: Witch hazel can help soothe the pain and inflammation caused by sunburn.

-• Insect bites: witch hazel can help relieve the itching and inflammation caused by insect bites.
+• Insect bites: Witch hazel can help relieve itching and inflammation caused by insect bites.

 • Bruises: Witch hazel can help reduce swelling and pain caused by bruises.